13 Ways to Not Get Pregnant

 Following a basic formula, the Calendar or Calculator Method of natural contraception uses a calendar or cycle calculator to determine your fertile days.
 By calculating your typical cycle length and tracking the first day of your last period, it is a quick and easy way to determine when you are most fertile.

 However, this method has its challenges as it’s based on standard cycle lengths that may not accurately reflect your own (or an irregular) cycle.
-It has a large margin for error and may not be the most reliable method if you are actively trying to avoid pregnancy.
+It has a large margin for error and may not be the most reliable method.

 The Standard Days Method